userdocs/qbittorrent-nox-static/README.md

 **Alpine Linux 3.12** amd64 / arm64 using [qemu static + multiarch docker](https://github.com/multiarch/qemu-user-static)

-**Note:** Github actions use Alpine containers but this could be skipped at the expense of a longer build time (glibc)
+**Note:** GitHub actions use Alpine containers but this could be skipped at the expense of a longer build time (glibc)

 ## Script usage